English

 • Spot various native life forms: The guides are well-versed in the local environment and can point out unique plants and animals that you may miss on your own.

-• Uncover rich history and local tales: Get insights into the historical significance of the region and listen to local tales of the Blue Mountains’ aboriginal inhabitants.
+• Uncover rich history and local tales: Get insights into the historical significance of the region and listen to local tales of the Blue Mountains’ Aboriginal inhabitants.

 A tour guide leading a group at a rainforest trail